Pittsburgh synagogue shooting: Shooting

 When Bowers got out of his car, he opened fire at a window of the synagogue.
 Several people in the synagogue heard the first shots.
 Some hearing the shots did not initially recognize them for what they were: Rabbi Jeffrey Myers, located upstairs, thought a coat rack had fallen and clattered.
 Bowers entered the synagogue through the shattered window and encountered his first two victims: Jerry Rabinowitz of Dor Hadash and Daniel Leger.
 Both men had a background in medical work.
 They both ran downstairs from the lobby to investigate the gunshots and check to see if anyone was hurt.
 Bowers shot Rabinowitz to death at the lower mezzanine before shooting Leger in the abdomen.
-Leger fell on the stairs and laid there bleeding before being rescued 45 minutes later.
+Leger fell on the stairs and lay there bleeding before being rescued 45 minutes later.
 Just after Rabinowitz and Leger ran downstairs, Irving Younger and Cecil Rosenthal left the Pervin Chapel and went downstairs to investigate the gunshots.
 Younger was able to reach the lower mezzanine only to be fatally shot by Bowers.
 He shouted Rosenthal's name before dying.
 Cecil Rosenthal ran back upstairs and tried running into the Pervin Chapel.
 Bowers quickly followed Rosenthal and shot him to death just as he reached a doorway to the chapel.
 Just after entering the chapel, Bowers shot Sylvan Simon, who was next to his wife, in the back before leaving the chapel.
 By 9:54, police began receiving multiple calls from people barricaded in the building and reporting the attack.
 The first 911 call was made by Sylvan Simon's wife, Bernice, to report that her husband had been shot at the synagogue.

 When the shooting started, Audrey Glickman, Joseph Charny, Rabbi Jeffrey Myers, and David Rosenthal ran to the front of the Pervin Chapel.
 They decided to hide in an area above the Pervin Chapel.
 Rosenthal was under distress and exclaimed that he wanted to "go home".
 Glickman tried stopping him, but to no avail.
 Rosenthal ran back to the chapel.
 The other three parted ways with Myers hiding in a bathroom and Glickman and Charny hiding in a clothing donation room.
 When Bowers was about to go to the basement leading to New Light's service, he encountered David Rosenthal and Joyce Fienberg on the stairs leading to the lower mezzanine.
-Both of them had accidentally ran into Bowers as they were trying to escape.
+Both of them had accidentally run into Bowers as they were trying to escape.
 He shot both of them to death.